weshallsah/orbital-pool/README.md

 ## Key Features

 - **Multi-Token Stability Engine**: Seamlessly trade across three or more stablecoins in a single pool with no more fragmented liquidity.
 - **Warped Concentrated Liquidity**: Liquidity providers can laser-focus capital around $1, achieving maximum efficiency while still keeping markets resilient.
 - **Torus Invariant Model**: A breakthrough mathematical invariant that curves liquidity across dimensions, ensuring fair pricing even in extreme scenarios.
+- **Boundary-Aware Swaps**: Swaps automatically handle transitions between interior and boundary regions, ensuring correct pricing even at the edge of the liquidity surface.
 - **Fusion of Giants (Uniswap × Curve)**: Orbital takes Uniswap V3’s precision and Curve’s stability, merging them into a next-generation AMM.
 - **Powered by Arbitrum Stylus + Rust**: Our entire mathematical engine runs in Rust via Stylus, unlocking performance and gas efficiency for complex calculations.

 ## Mathematical Foundation